u2ui/u2/class/card1/README.md

 # .u2-card1 - class
 card-class (beta)

-We named it with the prefix "1" to prevent compatibility-issues if we like to change behavoir
+We named it with the prefix "1" to prevent compatibility-issues if we like to change behavior

 ## Usage